sreevatsgit/Simple-Relayer-EIP712/README.md

 ```
 cd my-app
 ```
-The app was built using NextJS and materialUI
+The app was built using NextJS

 ```
 yarn dev